 Replace the water pump housing gasket using a scraper tool

 Always keep the water pump's mounting bolts lined up with their correct mounting holes

 Remove the water pump mounting bolts.

 Separate the water pump from the water inlet pipe and remove the pump.
-TO INSTALL

 Thoroughly clean all sealing surfaces.
 Inspect the pump for damage or cracks, signs of coolant leakage at the vent, and excessive looseness or rough turning bearings.
 Any problems require a new pump.

 Install a new O-ring on the water inlet pipe.
 Wet the O-ring with water to make installation easier.
 DO NOT use oil or grease on the O-ring.

 Install a new gasket on the water pump and fit the pump inlet opening over the water pipe.
 Press the assembly together to force the pipe into the water pump.

 Install the water pump-to-engine bolts and tighten to 20 ft. lbs.
 (27 Nm).

 Install the timing belt and timing belt tensioner.
 Set the timing belt tension.